 2. Seated Row with Dumbbells

-This exercise targets the upper back, shoulders and your abs.
-And ideally you would want to do it in 3-4 sets each with 8-12 reps.
+This exercise targets the upper back, shoulders, and building core strength.
+And ideally, you would want to do it in 3-4 sets each with 8-12 reps.

 3. One Arm Dumbbell Row